'My sister's legacy is the Sibling Grief Club'

 Her family struggled to come to terms with what happened in the aftermath of her death.

-Triona was the youngest of three sisters - Edel, Maeveen and Cathy, from County Tyrone in Northern Ireland
+Triona was the youngest of four sisters - Edel, Maeveen and Cathy, from County Tyrone in Northern Ireland

 They found themselves acting as a support for the wider family circle but realised there was little support specifically for bereaved adult siblings.